-and they are appropriately trained in line with KCSIE.
-DSL Development and Line management procedures to Trust will provide support to Support be in place to identify DSLs through half termly DSL development needs and Networks, regular safeguarding wellbeing support. updates and additional supervision if required.
-Safeguarding Supervision DSLs and DDSIs must have access Trust will be providing guidance to safeguarding supervision on the minimum requirements during the school day. for supervision.
-Staff and Pupils feel safe Head has the responsibility to Trust can provide advice on how at school and know how ensure that staff and pupils feel to measure and provide to get support safe at school. suggestions for improvements.
-Safeguarding Themes in Curriculum planning and Trust may provide additional RSHE sessions implementation responsibility resources and external support sits within the school.
+and the consequence of a table trained in line with KCSIE. · · Trust will provide support to be in place to identify DSLs through half termly DSL development needs and Networks, regular safeguarding wellbeing support. updates and additional supervision if required.
+DSLs and DDSIs must have access Trust will be providing guidance to safeguarding supervision on the minimum requirements during the school day. for supervision.
+Head has the responsibility to Trust can provide advice on how ensure that staff and pupils feel to measure and provide safe at school. suggestions for improvements.
+Curriculum planning and Trust may provide additional implementation responsibility resources and external support sits within the school.
 Sessions to develop curriculum and should be reviewed through delivery if requested or identified standard quality procedures. as a requirement.
-Reporting to Trust and Heads will be contacted to Provision Boards: Trust will Provision Boards provide information to feed into provide support to nominated Governor/Trust reports.
+Heads will be contacted to Provision Boards: Trust will provide information to feed into provide support to nominated Governor/Trust reports.
 DSLs to report to Provision Boards Trust Board and Committees: Trust will report on behalf of schools.
-Group Board and Committees: Trust will report on behalf of schools.
+Group Board and Committees: Trust will report on behalf of schools. wellbeing support.
+DSLs and DDSIs must have access to safeguarding supervision during the school day.
+Head has the responsibility to ensure that staff and pupils feel safe at school.
+Curriculum planning and implementation responsibility sits within the school.
+Sessions should be reviewed through standard quality procedures.
+Heads will be contacted to

+Accountability

+Schools Trust

-Accountability Schools Trust Ofsted Schools are accountable to Ofsted and need to ensure that safeguarding arrangements are effective.
+Ofsted Schools are accountable to Ofsted and need to ensure that safeguarding arrangements are effective.
 Trust will provide support in preparing for inspections and will be available to support through inspection periods if required.

 LADO Schools are accountable to LADO processes and must follow threshold documents for local authority LADO.
 Trust can support in preparing for LADO meetings and may attend the meetings if beneficial to the school, LADO or Trust.
-Trust is accountable to the LADO for Trust wide concerns.
+Trust is accountable to the

+LADO for Trust wide concerns.